Sol Ruca: NXT (2024–2026)

-On the April 29 episode of NXT, she successfully defended her NXT Women's North American Championship against Karmen Petrovic in her first title defense.
-Ruca wrestled her main roster debut match on the July 11 episode of SmackDown in a fatal four-way match against the other three representatives of the Evolution WWE Women's Tag Team Championship fatal four-way tag team match involving champions The Judgment Day (Raquel Rodriguez and Roxanne Perez), Charlotte Flair and Alexa Bliss, and The Kabuki Warriors (Asuka and Kairi Sane).
-At NXT The Great American Bash on July 12, Ruca successfully defended the NXT North American Championship against Izzi Dame.
-The following night at Evolution, ZaRuca failed to win the WWE Women’s Tag Team Championship.
+Ruca also worked on the main roster, participating at the Evolution PPV, where ZaRuca failed to win the WWE Women’s Tag Team Championship.
 On the October 17 episode of SmackDown, ZaRuca unsuccessfully challenged for the WWE Women's Tag Team Championship with Ruca injuring her left knee in the process.
-After her injury, she lost both titles, the NXT Women's North American Championship at NXT Halloween Havoc after Zaria, who defended the title, lost to Monroe, and vacated the Women's Speed Championship, ending her record-setting title reigns at 189 days and 195 days, respectively.
-At Night 1 of NXT: Gold Rush on November 18, Ruca failed to regain the NXT Women's North American Championship from Monroe after Zaria threw in the towel, leading to a backstage argument between the two.
+She subsequently lost the NXT Women's North American Championship at NXT Halloween Havoc after Zaria, who defended the title, lost to Blake Monroe, and vacated the Women's Speed Championship, ending her record-setting reign for both titles at 189 days and 195 days, respectively.
+At Night 1 of NXT: Gold Rush on November 18, Ruca failed to regain the NXT Women's North American Championship from Monroe after Zaria threw in the towel.
+In December, Ruca was selected by John Cena as one of the participants of the Women’s Iron Survivor Challenge at NXT Deadline and to wrestle in Cena’s final event at Saturday Night's Main Event XLII against Bayley.
+For defeating Bayley, Ruca was awarded with a Women's United States Championship match against Chelsea Green but she failed to win the title after interference from Alba Fyre and Ethan Page.